bstaruk/starbase/template/README.md

 ### Developing Locally

-We use [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to monitor changes and serve the project locally.

 After running `npm run dev` in the project root, `src` will be served at [http://localhost:3000](http://localhost:3000).
-Any changes made to code in `src` will trigger recompilation of the project, refreshing your browser to display the latest updates.
+Any changes made to code in `src` will trigger recompilation of the project and refresh the page in your browser.

 ```bash
 npm run dev